 Oatmeal is much more than just a convenient breakfast food; it also provides nutrients that are essential during winter.
 Oatmeal is high in zinc (important for proper immune function) and soluble fiber (associated with heart health).
 Although instant oatmeal is more convenient, it is a bit more expensive.
 To eat healthy on a budget, go with old-fashioned oats.

 Soup is winter’s perfect food — as long as you hold the cream, salt and beef.
 Look for soup recipes that call for chicken broth, vegetable broth or water as the base and include a lot of vegetables.
-Pair your soup with a side of 100 percent whole grain crackers for a dose of grains.
-Don’t have any recipes handy?
-Try Cleveland Clinic’s tasty and healthy Collard and Lentil Soup.
+Pair your soup with a side of 100% whole-grain crackers for a dose of grains.

 Aside from getting the flu shot and washing your hands regularly, these cruciferous vegetables may be your top defense against winter sickness.
 Broccoli and cauliflower are both high in vitamin C, which is associated with enhanced immune function.
 If you can’t find fresh versions, don’t fret — frozen broccoli and cauliflower are just as nutritious.